-- b) Employees must continue to be paid the allowance while on long service leave, annual leave, paid personal/carer's leave or accident leave. - c) The allowance must also be taken into account when calculating penalty rates for overtime except for time worked on a public holiday, during what would have been the employee's ordinary hours if the day were not a public holiday.
-The allowance is not taken into account when calculating payments for travelling time or for the purpose of calculating penalty additions for ordinary shifts worked on public holidays by shift workers. - d) Payment of location allowance is made instead of all allowances or extra rates for or relating to height, dirty work, wet places, work in confined spaces or other conditions and circumstances, whether of a like nature or otherwise, under which the work now is performed or is likely to be performed in the future; and for allowances previously paid for motor vehicle damage and for reimbursement of motor drivers licence fee.
+- a) Employees must continue to be paid the allowance while on long service leave, annual leave, paid personal/carer's leave or accident leave. - b) The allowance must also be taken into account when calculating penalty rates for overtime except for time worked on a public holiday, during what would have been the employee's ordinary hours if the day were not a public holiday.
+The allowance is not taken into account when calculating payments for travelling time or for the purpose of calculating penalty additions for ordinary shifts worked on public holidays by shift workers. - c) Payment of location allowance is made instead of all allowances or extra rates for or relating to disability and motor vehicle allowances, whether of a like nature or otherwise, under which the work now is performed or is likely to be performed in the future.
+For the avoidance of doubt, these allowances are listed in Appendix 2.